magyarch/magyarch-xmonad/README.md

 # magyarch-xmonad
 Xmonad
-xmonad is a dynamically tiling X11 window manager that is written and configured in Haskell.
+is a dynamically tiling X11 window manager that is written and configured in Haskell.
 In a normal WM, you spend half your time aligning and searching for windows. xmonad makes work easier, by automating this.

 Why should I use xmonad?
 xmonad is tiling.